dylanhernandez1/Whats_In_The_Fridge/README.md

 ## Merging, Pulling, and Committing

 1. Create a branch `git branch TESTBRANCH`
-2. Go into the branch `git checkout TESTBRANCH` then retrieve latest from main `git pull origin TESTBRANCH` or `git fetch`
+2. Go into the branch `git checkout TESTBRANCH`
+3. Retrieve latest from main `git pull origin TESTBRANCH` OR `git fetch`
-3. Modify code and files
+4. Modify code and files
-4. After finishing run `npm run format` and `npm run lint`
+5. After finishing run `npm run format` AND `npm run lint`
-5. Commit and push your branch `git commit -m "Message"` and `git push`
+6. Commit your branch `git commit -m "Message"`
+7. Push your branch `git push`
-6. Go into the main `git checkout main` then `git pull origin main` (in case you don't have the lastest version)
+8. Route back to main `git checkout main`
+9. Retrieve latest from main again (in case you don't have the lastest version) `git pull origin main`
-7. If there is modifications, fix and then merge `git merge TESTBRANCH`
+10. If there is modifications, fix and then merge `git merge TESTBRANCH`
-8. Push all changes to repo `git push origin main`
+11. Push all changes to repo `git push origin main`

 ## Figma/Prototype Information